powervm/pypowervm/README.rst

   ``rr_enabled`` and ``rr_state`` of ``pypowervm.wrappers.logical_partition.LPAR``
   should not be used.
 These properties are now deprecated and will be removed no sooner than January 1st, 2017.
 Use the ``srr_enabled`` property instead.

+- The method ``pypowervm.tasks.storage.crt_lu_linked_clone`` is deprecated and will be removed no sooner than January 1st, 2017.
+You should now use the ``pypowervm.tasks.storage.crt_lu`` method to create a linked clone by passing the source image LU wrapper via the ``clone`` parameter.